-Ms. Kimes stated the MPO proposes two options for moving forward with this additional funding allocation as follows:
+Ms. Kimes stated the two options for moving forward with this additional funding allocation include:

-- Provide a competitive bid process allowing all member jurisdictions to compete for funding, or - Engage NCDOT to see if this restrictive funding could be utilized on an existing project and be swapped for funds with less stringent requirements and timelines.
+- Providing a competitive bid process allowing all member jurisdictions to compete for funding, and/or - Engaging NCDOT to see if this restrictive funding could be utilized on an existing project and be swapped for funds with less stringent requirements and timelines.